Nisza25/Python-Pandas-library/README.md

 - Exporting a modified dataframe in csv format
 - Lastly, reading back the modified data

+## Pre-requisites to access all the files of this repository
+1. Operating System Windows/ios
+2. Jupyter Notebook
+3. MS Excel

 ### @Practise work
 A basic understanding of grouping and counting various columns is provided in the end.